getconvey/aws-maven/README.md

 # Releasing

 ## Initial setup
-In order to release this POM to Maven Central you'll need to do some setup the very first time.
+In order to release this POM to the Maven Central repository you'll need to do some setup the very first time.

 ### Find the Convey oss.sonatype.org account
-We'll be releasing to Maven Central via oss.sonatype.org using the sonatype@getconvey.com account.
+We'll be releasing to the Maven Central repository via oss.sonatype.org using the sonatype@getconvey.com account.

 ### Create a GPG signing key